cityjson/cjdb/model/README.md

 CREATE INDEX lod ON cjdb.cj_object USING GIN (geometry jsonb_path_ops);

-The users can use B-tree partial index on attributes, to speed up queries on attributes:
+The users can use B-tree partial index on attributes.
+It will slightly increase the query speed.

-CREATE INDEX bouwjaar2 ON cjdb.cj_object USING BTREE

-## 4. Clustering